Sisters of Perpetual Indulgence: 2023 Los Angeles Dodgers controversy

 In 2023, the Los Angeles Sisters of Perpetual Indulgence were scheduled to receive a "Community Hero Award" from the Los Angeles Dodgers for their charity and activism on the Dodgers' annual Pride Night.
 On May 18, after US senator Marco Rubio, Catholic Vote, the Catholic League, and other religious groups criticized the honoring, the team initially rescinded the invitation.
 The Los Angeles LGBT Center, ACLU, LA county supervisor Lindsey Horvath, city councilmember Eunisses Hernandez, state senator Scott Wiener, and US representative Robert Garcia called to reverse the disinvitation or cancel Pride Night if it would not feature the Sisters.
 L.A.
-Pride, the partner organization helping the Dodgers host the event, pulled out in protest, and the Los Angeles LGBT Center called for a boycott.
+Pride, the partner organization helping the Dodgers host the event, pulled out in protest, and the Los Angeles LGBTQ Center called for a boycott.
 On May 20, Ashleigh Aitken, the mayor of Anaheim, invited the Sisters to participate in the Los Angeles Angels' Pride Night instead, which they did on June 7.

 On May 22, the Dodgers apologized and re-invited the Sisters, who accepted.
 In response, Catholic bishop Robert Barron called the Sisters an anti-Catholic hate group and called for a boycott of the Dodgers.
 Dodgers pitchers Clayton Kershaw and Blake Treinen criticized the inclusion of the Sisters, saying their parodies were offensive.

 On the afternoon of Dodger Pride Night on June 17, thousands of Catholics and supporters protested in the parking lot.